Disclaimer and product boundaries

 • Final carrier, broker, warehouse, platform, payment, demurrage, detention, and storage fees.

-A source snapshot does not mean the source is complete, current, legally binding, correctly interpreted, or applicable to your shipment.
+A source link and retrieval date tell you where an assumption came from.
+They do not mean the source is complete, current, legally binding, correctly interpreted, or applicable to your shipment.
 Even official sources can require product-specific interpretation or additional checks.

-A source monitor compares a saved official-source fingerprint against a later check.
-A tariff change alert means the monitored source changed, could not be checked, or needs attention.
+A tariff policy or source-monitor alert means a source changed, could not be checked, or needs attention.
 It does not mean TariffsChart has determined that a duty rate, Chapter 99 instruction, Section 301 treatment, AD/CVD scope, exclusion, admissibility rule, valuation rule, or filing instruction changed.

-Treat every alert as a prompt to open the official source, compare it with the saved snapshot, and ask a qualified professional what the change means for the affected scenario or SKU.
+Treat every alert as a prompt to open the official source, compare it with the saved or cited source record, and ask a qualified professional what the change means for your product.

 Why this boundary matters

 Tariff decisions affect cash flow, margins, compliance exposure, shipment timing, customer pricing, and potential penalties.
 The value of TariffsChart is not to replace professional judgment.
-The value is to make assumptions visible, comparable, source-linked, exportable, and easier to review.
+The value is to make assumptions visible, source-linked, easier to compare, and easier to review.